A-Hooft/Photo_labels/README.md

 ### 2) Navigate to the project directory:

-cd Photo_labels
+`cd Photo_labels`

 ### 3) Install the required packages using pip:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-their may be issues with the weasyprint package, in that case consult weasyprint installation steps https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation
+You may have issues with the weasyprint package, in that case consult weasyprint installation steps https://doc.courtbouillon.org/weasyprint/stable/first_steps.html#installation

 ## Configuration File